I Feel Good (album)

 I Feel Good is the third studio album of Filipino actor and singer Daniel Padilla under Star Records, released on June 13, 2015 in the Philippines.
-This album consists of thirteen songs including covers such as James Brown's "I Got You (I Feel Good)" in which the album was named, Stevie Wonder's "Isn't She Lovely", James Taylor's "How Sweet It Is (To Be Loved by You)" and Andy Williams' "Moon River".
+The album consists of thirteen tracks of covers such as James Brown's "I Got You (I Feel Good)" in which the album was named, Stevie Wonder's "Isn't She Lovely", James Taylor's "How Sweet It Is (To Be Loved by You)" and Andy Williams' "Moon River".
 Also included on the album are Padilla's versions of "Knocks Me Off My Feet", "For Once in My Life", "Morning Girl" and "Handog".
-This album also features his own version of "Ikaw ang Aking Mahal", "Pangako Sa 'Yo", the theme song to his teleserye with Kathryn Bernardo, and "Simpleng Tulad Mo".
+The album also features his own version of "Ikaw ang Aking Mahal", "Pangako Sa 'Yo" (the theme song to his teleserye with Kathryn Bernardo), and "Simpleng Tulad Mo".

 Background and development

 On June 3, 2015, Star Music revealed the cover of this album.
 I Feel Good premiered on the international music streaming service Spotify on June 7, 2015.